-Education & Skills Funding Agency The government department (a sub-department
+Education & Skills Funding Agency The government department (a sub-department of the Department for Education) responsible for funding and monitoring standards in academies.

-A sub-committee of the trust.
-The trust delegates the day-to-day management and running of the school to the Local Governing Body.
-Where a Local Governing Body does not exist a Educational prospective pupil or former pupil, irrespective of whether they are or ever have been married, together with persons with parental responsibility for the pupil, and persons with care of the pupil.
+School Standards Committee A sub-committee of the trust.
+The trustees delegate the improvement of educational standards at the school to the School Standards Committee.
+Where a School Standards Committee does not exist a Educational Advisory Board carries out the same roles.

+Parent The natural or adoptive mother or father of a pupil, prospective pupil or former pupil, irrespective of whether they are or ever have been married, together with persons with parental responsibility for the pupil, and persons with care of the pupil.